-5Q.How was the queried data formatted for executive employees and Board of6Directors?
+11 Q. How was the queried data formatted for executive employees and Board of 12 Directors?

-- 7 The Employee Expense Statute requires the Company to include schedules of expenses A. for the ten highest paid employees,7 board members,8 and all employees at the level of 8 vice president or above.9 We obtained a list of the ten highest paid employees for 2020.
-9 10 There was one non-vice president or higher-level employee on this list of the ten highest 11 paid.
-For simplicity, we chose to include this employee with the vice president-level and higher group and use a single group of individuals for both the top ten and vice 12 president level and higher reporting requirements.
-Volume 3, Schedules H-4, 5A and 13 5B include the compensation and expenses of the board members and ten highest paid, 14 15 respectively.
-For other incidental expenses, we chose to use the executive-specific cost 16 types to pull the data.
-These cost types were designed to be used by all executives for 17 their expenses as a way to comply with the Employee Expense Statute for both the top 18 ten and vice president level and higher reporting requirements.
-We then made the 19 determination that Minnesota Power would not request recovery of employee expenses 20 for the travel, lodging, and meals of ALLETE Chair, President and Chief Executive 21 Officer, Bethany M. Owen, and ALLETE Senior Vice President and Chief Financial 22 Officer, Robert J. Adams (positions and titles currently held by these individuals). - 23 24
+13 The Employee Expense Statute requires the Company to include schedules of expenses A. for the ten highest paid officers and employees,14 board members,15 and travel and 14 15 lodging and food and beverage expenses for all employees at the level of vice president or above.16 We obtained a list of the ten highest paid employees for 2022.
+For simplicity, 16 17 we combined this list with the vice president-level and higher group and used a single 18 group of individuals for both the top ten highest paid and the vice president level and 19 higher reporting requirements.
+Volume 3, Schedules H - 4, 5A and 5B include the 20 compensation and expenses of the board members and the ten highest paid employees, 21 respectively.
+For other incidental expenses, we used the executive-specific cost types to 22 pull the data.
+These cost types were designed to be used by all executives for their 23 expenses, as a way to comply with the Employee Expense Statute for both the top ten 24 highest paid and the vice president level and higher reporting requirements.
+Minnesota 25 Power is voluntarily not requesting recovery of employee expenses for the travel, 26 lodging, and meals of ALLETE Chair, President and Chief Executive Officer, 27 Bethany M. Owen, ALLETE Senior Vice President and Chief Financial Officer, 28 Steven W. Morris (positions and titles currently held by these individuals), and former